Every brand and product on Living Cozy is independently selected by our editors. We may earn a commission for things you buy.

 But what exactly is Mid-Century Modern?

-The movement started in America and its furniture is often defined by clean, curved lines, and tapered legs.
-Mid-Century sofas work incredibly well as a focal point in your living space and can blend with other more contemporary furniture styles easily.
+The movement started in America and its furniture Blazona explains Mid-Century Modern furniture is "marked by clean, simple and sleek lines, functionality, and a minimalist aesthetic."
+Mid-Century Modern sofas work incredibly well as a focal point in your living space and can blend with other more contemporary furniture styles easily.

-If Mid-Century is your thing and you’re looking for the best sofa for your home, here are 10 brands offering some of the best Mid-Century furniture available today.
+Here are 10 brands offering some of the best Mid-Century sofas available today.

 New York-based brand Burrow launched in 2016 after its founders had long struggled with couches that are either too cheap and flimsy or heavy and expensive.
 The brand takes a direct-to-consumer approach, and by rethinking supply chains it is able to remove all retail markups and over 70% of standard shipping costs.